Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Conclusion

 \section{Conclusion}

-We have presented an approach that leverages Bigram models to learn SDRs from both historic and on-the-fly kernel execution data to guide seed generation in Syzkaller.
-Our experiments demonstrate that, pre-trained with a large-scale dataset (DongTing), Psyzkaller shows significant improvement on the fuzzing performance of Syzkaller.
-Notably, even learning SDRs solely from on-the-fly fuzzing results can enhance Syzkaller's effectiveness, confirming the practical value of adaptive, runtime learning.
+We have presented an approach of leveraging Bigram models to learn SDRs from both historical and on-the-fly kernel execution data to guide seed generation in Syzkaller for better fuzzing effectiveness.

-It is important to note that the SDRs captured by Bigram represent consecutive syscall appearances, which do not always correspond to true semantic dependencies.
 A key direction for future work is to augment N-gram-based learning with additional sources of information, such as syscall source code and documentation, to extract more accurate and semantically meaningful SDRs.
 Beyond seed generation, the learned SDRs could also inform other stages of kernel fuzzing—such as seed mutation, scheduling, and crash clustering—potentially in combination with existing optimization techniques.
-For example, integrating the acquired SDR knowledge into reinforcement learning-based fuzzing or dependency-aware exploration strategies offers a promising path to further enhance kernel coverage and bug discovery.